UlisesRosas/Off-grid-finance/README.md

-# Off-grid-finance
-An offline finance tracking app
+# An app that can track a bidget even when you are off line and off the grid